*As an Amazon Associate, I earn from qualifying purchases.

 Visit SAMPLIZE store here to see all of the available color options.

-If your plan is to use Mustard on the walls of a family room, Golden Brown could be a wonderful choice for upholstery fabrics, rugs, or drapes.
+If your plan is to use Mustard on the walls of a family room, Gettysburgh Gold could be a wonderful choice for upholstery fabrics, rugs, or drapes.

 This is an excellent choice for rooms that either don’t get a lot of natural light or those that you generally use in the evening.

-Dark Green is a fairly cool color but, like Bear Brown, will be a nice balance with Mustard.
+Olympus Green like Bear Brown, will be a nice balance with Mustard.
 When you pair 2 colors that balance each other, it’s important to consider the visual impact you’re trying to create.

-For example, Dark Green and Mustard in a space that is lowly lit, such as a library, can tolerate a lot of other colors as long as they’re tightly grouped.
+For example, Olympus Green and Mustard in a space that is lowly lit, such as a library, can tolerate a lot of other colors as long as they’re tightly grouped.

 Books on shelves will create interest, rather than a frenetic field of color.
 If you’re going to display multiple items of different colors in a room that uses a lot of Mustard, try to use a coordinating color that will back down.

-If you have a living room that gets a lot of light and you want to put Mustard Yellow on the walls, use a fabric in Moss for the window treatments or put down a woven rug in Moss and let Mustard stand out and be bright.
+If you have a living room that gets a lot of light and you want to put Mustard Yellow on the walls, use a fabric in Relentless Olive for the window treatments or put down a woven rug in Relentless Olive and let Mustard stand out and be bright.

 6) Bordeaux (1055-7) – PPG